Retrospek/Explore/README.md

 - The reason behind implementing these algorithms from scratch is honestly just **self-fulfillment**.
 - This time, I'm going to implement all the **intricacies** and test on small, well-known datasets to observe the effects.
 - This repository will serve as a resource for anyone who wants to **dig into ML** or just **see** what I've been up to.

-I hope this repo helps someone out there!
+- Also I'm like getting hella interested in RL rn learning some about theory rn and then sick math behind it I hope this repo helps someone out there!

 — **Arjun Mahableshwarkar**